porco-rosso-j/fvm-assurage/README.md

 The equation for determining the premium cost is inspired by Nexus Mutual, where the premium cost increases linearly depending on each variable in the equation.

 For the sake of the prototype, the score values are taken from [Filecoin Plus](https://filfox.info/en/ranks/power) where the scores of top miners mostly range from 90 - 100.
 According to the website, this value is constructed based on Online Reachability Score, Committed Sectors Proofs Score and Storage Deals Score.
-In production, however, it can be calculated based on various factors, such as the performance metrics(the number of sectors and deals), financial metrics ( balance, average daily rewards, and cumulative rewards), and the record of historical fault cases.
+In production, however, it can be calculated based on various factors, such as performance metrics(the number of sectors and deals), financial metrics ( balance, average daily rewards, and cumulative rewards), and the record of historical fault cases.

 ## Example: A SP's user story

 Here is an example scenario of a sector fault where one of the top miners mistakenly makes a sector stay offline for three consecutive days.
-Suppose a SP who has been operating as a Storage Provider with a quite solid performance and a daily average earning of 1,000 FIL per day decides to join a protection.
+Suppose a SP who has been operating as a Storage Provider with a quite solid performance and a daily average earning of 1,000 FIL per day decides to join an insurance.
 He got a protection whose coverage is 10,000 FIL and the duration is 90 days, costing approximately 64.28 FIL ( it's assumed that the SP's score is 98).

 After either the delegate or assessor carefully reviewed the application and approved it, the protection contract was successfully activated, and the premium the SP paid was sent to the vault.
-Afterwards, the SP was slashed for being offline for three days and charged 3,000 FIL before the contract expiration.
-Then, the SP submitted a claim filing for cover that can fully make up the loss.
+Afterward, the SP was slashed for being offline for three days and charged 3,000 FIL before the contract expiration.
+Then, the SP submitted a claim filing for cover that could fully make up the loss.
 Again, the delegate or assessor diligently assessed the claim's validity by examining the event on-chain.
-Then, finally, they approved and compensated the SP because the claim is considered valid.
+Then, finally, they approved and compensated the SP because the claim was considered valid.
 The net loss the SP incurred was only 64.28 FIL which is the fee to join the protection and he saved 3,000 FIL.

 ## Test
 `AssurageSetup.t.sol` deploys the whole contracts, and `PolicyOperations.t.sol` simulates and tests the core logic in `AssurageManager.sol`, such as insurance applications/activation, claim filings and payments.